 Separately, we note that, with recent leadership changes at ASIC, the Australian Competition and Consumer Commission (ACCC) and the Australian Prudential Regulatory Authority (APRA), there may be changes on the horizon for Australia’s enforcement landscape.

 This article is part of the Allen & Overy Cross-border White collar Crime and Investigations Review.
 Please visit the review homepage for our overviews and insights in other jurisdictions.

-Great integration of all local legal requirements of our various subsidiaries into the final work product.
-Very good at adapting to the client brief and delivering an appropriate solution, nothing over-engineered.
+[Jason Gray is] [e]xtremely knowledgeable within the practice area. … Very good at adapting to the client brief and delivering an appropriate solution, nothing over-engineered.